JBaptisteAll/France_Adventure_Planner/README.md

 - **Pandas**: For data manipulation and analysis.
 - **Plotly**: For visualizing weather conditions.
 - **Make.com**: Automates the "Contact Me" form, storing user data in Google Sheets and sending automated email responses.
-- **Windows Task Scheduler**: Automates script execution daily at 10:30 PM, followed by a second script that pushes the updated CSV files to GitHub.
+- **GitHub Actions**: Automates script execution and data updates every day at 22:00 UTC.

 ## How It Works

-1️⃣ **Automated Updates** → Task Scheduler runs scripts every night
+1️⃣ **Automated Updates** → **GitHub Actions** runs scripts every night

 2️⃣ **Data Collection** → Weather & Hotel data are fetched via APIs and Scrapy

-3️⃣ **Data Storage** → Results are stored in `final_results.csv`
+3️⃣ **Data Storage** → Results are stored in `final_results.csv` and committed to GitHub

 4️⃣ **Visualization** → The Streamlit app displays the latest weather insights

 5️⃣ **User Interaction** → Contact form automates responses via Make.com

+Initially, Windows Task Scheduler was used during the first month to ensure that the script executed correctly and that the data updates were stable.
+Once the workflow proved to be reliable, the setup was migrated to GitHub Actions for full automation.

+This new setup ensures seamless automation without requiring manual intervention or local execution.
+GitHub Actions replaces Windows Task Scheduler, allowing the script to run directly in the cloud and update data automatically every day.

+---

 ## Data Collection Process